-Ten Films and TV Shows You Need to Stream This Month
+Twelve Films and TV Shows You Need to Stream This Month

 Not all that long ago, the idea of getting cosy on your couch, clicking a few buttons, and having thousands of films and television shows at your fingertips seemed like something out of science fiction.
 Now, it's just an ordinary night — whether you're virtually gathering the gang to text along, cuddling up to your significant other or shutting the world out for some much needed me-time.

 Hundreds of titles are added to Australia's online viewing services each and every month, all vying for a spot on your must-see list.
 And, so you don't spend 45 minutes scrolling and then being too tired to actually commit to watching anything, we're here to help.
-From the latest and greatest to old favourites, here are our picks for your streaming queue from May's haul of newbies.
+We've spent plenty of couch time watching our way through this month's latest batch — and, from the latest and greatest to old favourites, here are our picks for your streaming queue from July's haul of newbies.

 BRAND NEW STUFF YOU CAN WATCH IN FULL RIGHT NOW